In a recent article on SearchCIO, a clear choice is presented to IT leaders: disrupt or be disrupted.

 Lowering the business risk associated with disruption is one of the biggest advantages of cloud.
 Cloud offers agility, creating a culture of innovation that allows companies to experiment in smaller, more frequent exercises—exercises that are easier to ramp up and dial back down.
 This allows teams to fail faster, which can lead to true breakthroughs.

 But cloud costs quickly become an issue if you don't have control over your spend.
-Expenses can surge and sprawl, leading to surprises on your cloud bill without a disciplined way to correlate them with projects and business units.
+Expenses can surge and sprawl without a disciplined way to correlate expenses with projects and business units, leading to surprises on your cloud bill.
 Transparency is key— when teams can see how cloud consumption decisions impact ongoing costs, they can help better manage those costs.